 2. In order to be admitted to the Senior class, persons must be examined in all the Junior studies, and the examination in these branches shall be final.
-No substitutions or conditions shall be allowed for any of the studies required for admission to the Senior class.
+No substitutions shall be allowed for any of the studies required for admission to the Senior class.

-3. If the faculty of any State Normal School or the State Board of Examiners, decide that a person is not prepared to pass an examination by the State Board, he shall not be admitted to the same examination at any other State Normal School during the same year.
+3. If the faculty of any State Normal School or the State Board of Examiners decide that a person is not prepared to pass an examination by the State Board, he shall not be admitted to the same examination at any other State Normal School during the same year.

-4. If a person who has completed the Junior studies at any State Normal School, desires to enter another State Normal School, the Principal of the school at which the examination was held shall send the proper certificate to the Principal of the school which the person dertyat ngudy se, bhy bgiers; :us; neks;
+4. If a person who has completed the Junior studies at any State Normal School, desires to enter another State Normal School, the Principal of the school at which the examination was held shall send the proper certificate to the Principal of the school which the person desires to attend.
+Except for the reason here stated, no certificate setting forth the fact of the passing of the Junior studies shall be issued.